-You sit with the latest Apple iPhone 7.
-Or, you’ve just upgraded to the newest Samsung Galaxy 8 or 8+.
-But, have you ever wondered when mobile phones first became available in the UK.
-Learn about the fascinating history of mobile phones with Cashfloat, a lender providing short term loans online.
+You sit with the latest Apple iPhone 12.
+Or, you’ve just upgraded to the newest Samsung Galaxy S21 Ultra or Samsung Galaxy Note 20 Ultra.
+But, have you ever wondered when mobile phones first became available in the UK?
+Read on and learn about the fascinating history of mobile phones.

 - The history of mobile phones began in 1908.

 - By 1987, in the history of mobile phones, you could buy a mobile phone for £795.